willtholke/CS61A/lec-notes.md

 ### Expressions & Statements

-An `expression` is a peice of code that describes computation and evaluates to some value while a *statement* is one or more lines of code that make something happen in a program; ex: expression is `1 + 2`, value is `3`
+An expression is a peice of code that describes computation and evaluates to some value while a *statement* is one or more lines of code that make something happen in a program; ex: expression is `1 + 2`, value is `3`

 - all expressions can be written in **f(x)** form; all values are expressions, but not all expressions are values

+### Operand vs. Operator
+An **operand** are the values that an operator acts on whereas **operators** are special symbols that indicate that a computation should be performed

 *Example:*
 ```py
 from operator import add, mul